pjkulkar/Sagemaker-Datawrangler-Example-Tabular-Data/README.md

  ![random-oversample](./img/random-oversample.png)

+The state of the classes before and after balancing is as follows:

-The ratio of positive to negative case around 0.38
+The ratio of positive to negative case = ~0.38

 ![quick-model-post](./img/class-before-smote.png)

-Balance using under/over sampling or SMOTE
 After balancing, the ratio is 1
 ![quick-model-post](./img/class-after-smote.png)